Pair density wave facilitated by Bloch quantum geometry in nearly flat band multiorbital superconductors

 An interesting observation is that, unlike the first term in (\ref{eq:Ds}) which is positive definite, this term could become negative in certain scenarios.
 In a later illustrative lattice model, $V^{12}_{\mu\vk}$ is odd in $\vk$, and it could be real under a proper gauge choice.
 Taking a simple example where $\Delta_{m\vk} \equiv \Delta_m$, the geometric correction (\ref{eq:Geometric}) is thus negative if $\text{sign}[\Delta_1] = -\text{sign}[\Delta_2]$.
 In this case, the total superfluid weight is reduced from the approximation based on conventional isolated-band considerations.
 Conversely, the superfluid weight is enhanced if the two gaps are of the same sign.
 Note that the sign of the geometric term must be analyzed on a case by case basis, because $V^{12}_{x\vk}$ could be even in $\vk$ and $\Delta_{m\vk}$ may acquire wavevector dependence in different models.

-The nontrivial geometric contribution to the superfluid weight has been discussed in quite a number of previous studies~\cite{Peotta:15,Julku:16,Hazra:19,Verma:21,Hu:19,Julku:20,Xie:20,Torma:21,Huhtinen:22}.
+The nontrivial geometric contribution to the superfluid weight has been discussed in quite a number of previous studies~\cite{Peotta:15,Julku:16,Liang:17,Hazra:19,Verma:21,Hu:19,Julku:20,Xie:20,Torma:21,Huhtinen:22}.
 In general, the correction increases with increasing pairing strength~\cite{Julku:16}.
 However, in weak-coupling limit the coherence factor $|u_{m\vk}v_{m\vk}|$ is peaked around the Fermi wavevectors of band-$m$ and vanishes elsewhere.
 Hence the term (\ref{eq:Geometric}) is negligible, except in rare scenarios where the two Fermi surfaces overlap.
-A bold conjecture is that a strong geometric contribution could be achieved in a model with large $\Delta/E_F$, which would see a significantly broadened distribution of $|u_{m\vk}v_{m\vk}|$.
-This goes beyond the validity of the above approximation.
-Below, we turn to an orbital-basis analysis and extend to the regime where $\Delta$ is comparable to the Fermi energy and the bandwidth, assuming that both BCS theory and the mean-field linear-response theory still apply.
+A bold conjecture is that a strong geometric contribution could be obtained in a model with large $\Delta/E_F$, which would see a significantly broadened distribution of $|u_{m\vk}v_{m\vk}|$.
+However, in this case the approximation made in (\ref{eq:T}) is no longer valid, and interband pairing may also come into play.
+Below, we turn to an orbital-basis analysis and extend to the regime where $\Delta$ is comparable to the Fermi energy or the bandwidth.
+We shall still employ the BdG formalism and the mean-field linear-response theory for a first-stage study in search for some preliminary qualitative understanding.

-{\bf Negative superfluid density.}--- The possibility of negative superfluid weight has in fact been noted in a previous study on twisted bilayer graphene~\cite{Xie:20}, although the implication for PDW order was not mentioned there.
-Here, we explicitly demonstrate negative superfluid weight in a simpler and more mundane two-orbital model consisting of an $s$- and a $d_{xy}$-orbital on a square lattice.
+{\bf Strong geometry-induced suppression of $D$.}-- The possibility of negative superfluid weight has in fact been noted in a previous study on twisted bilayer graphene~\cite{Xie:20}, although the implication for PDW order was not mentioned there.
+Here, we explicitly demonstrate negative superfluid weight in a simpler and more mundane two-orbital model consisting of an $s$- and a $d_{xy}$-orbital on a square lattice, although the conclusion applies to more general models.
 Assuming only onsite intraorbital spin-singlet pairing on the two orbitals, the BdG Hamiltonian matrix can be written in the basis $(c_{s\vk\ua},c_{d\vk\ua},c^\dagger_{s\bar{\vk}\da},c^\dagger_{d\bar{\vk}\da})^T$ as,